Practices of Radical Dharma: Deepening the Work of Meeting Race in the Body with Reverend angel Kyodo williams

 If you prefer to pay by check, please mail payment with email, name, and phone number to:

 Reverend angel Kyodo williams, author of Radical Dharma

 Bridging the worlds of spirit and justice since her critically acclaimed first book, Being Black: Zen and the Art of Living with Fearlessness and Grace, was hailed as “an act of love” by Pulitzer Prize winner Alice Walker and “a classic” by Buddhist pioneer Jack Kornfield.
 She received the first “Creating Enlightened Society” Award from Sakyong Mipham Rinpoche and is a Senior Fellow for Faith and Social Justice at Auburn Seminary.

-Refunds of 90% up to five days prior to workshop.
+Refunds of 75% up to seven days prior to workshop.
 No refunds allowable after that time.